mahedi-kaysar/architectural-katas/adrs/adr0003-modularization-ticket_processing.md

 </p>

 The "Two modules approach" allows for higher maintainability and fault-tolerance (if "Ticket Capture" is down, "Device Repair" can still be done).
-The "One Module approach" reduces system complexity, centralizing ticket handling
+The "One Module approach" reduces system complexity, centralizing ticket handling.

 ## Decision